 When a product is no longer being sold for a profit, the strategy module calculates the product mixture in the same way.
-However, the mixture is post-processed so that the contribution of the unprofitable product is significantly decreased1.
-This may cause the total target demand to fall below full factory utilization2.
+However, the mixture is post-processed so that the contribution of the unprofitable product is significantly decreased.1 This may cause the total target demand to fall below full factory utilization.
+Towards the end of a game the agent revises this heuristic to ensure it completes the game with as little inventory as possible.